Chile: Energy

 Chile's total energy supply (TES) was 23.0GJ per capita in 2020.
 Energy in Chile is dominated by fossil fuels, with coal, oil and gas accounting for 73.4% of the total primary energy.
 Biofuels and waste account for another 20.5% of primary energy supply, with the rest sourced from hydro and other renewables.

 Electricity consumption was 68.90 TWh in 2014.
 Main sources of electricity in Chile are hydroelectricity, gas, oil and coal.
 Renewable energy in the forms of wind and solar energy are also coming into use, encouraged by collaboration since 2009 with the United States Department of Energy.
 The electricity industry is privatized with ENDESA as the largest company in the field.

 In 2021, Chile had, in terms of installed renewable electricity, 6,807 MW in hydropower (28th largest in the world), 3,137 MW in wind power (28th largest in the world), 4,468 MW in solar (22nd largest in the world), and 375 MW in biomass.
 As the Atacama Desert has the highest solar irradiation in the world, and Chile has always had problems obtaining oil, gas and coal (the country basically does not produce them, so it has to import them), renewable energy is seen as the solution for the country's shortcomings in the energy field.

+In 2023 Chile emitted 107.99 million tonnes of greenhouse gases, equivalent to around 0.2% of the global total.
+In recent years Chile has emerged as a global leader in clean energy, particularly solar and wind. and has committed to net zero by 2050.
+According to Climate Action Tracker, the nation is making "considerable progress" in climate action by expanding renewables and phasing-out coal.

 Demographics

-Chile's 2017 census reported a population of 17,574,003.
+Chile's 2024 census reported an enumerated population of 18,480,432.
 Its rate of population growth has been decreasing since 1990, due to a declining birth rate.
 By 2050 the population is expected to reach approximately 20.2 million people.